The Dead Christ procession – Isernia

 – the “Calvary Crosses”, the “Shroud crosses” and the crosses with the elements that recall the martyrdom, the crown, nails, swords, spear, scourges, etc.

-At the procession participate also the brotherhood of the territory, each of their worshippers wears a colored cape and without the hood: the brotherhoods of Santa Maria del Suffragio, of San Domenico, Sant’Antonio and the brotherhoods of San Nicandro and San Pietro Celestino.
+At the procession participate also the brotherhood of the territory, each of their worshippers wears a coloured cape and without the hood: the brotherhoods of Santa Maria del Suffragio, of San Domenico, Sant’Antonio and the brotherhoods of San Nicandro and San Pietro Celestino.

 Also a lot of participation by the children of the brotherhoods.